 Cool story huh?
 But what does it have to do with me?
 You may ask.

-Well, aside from the glaringly obvious fact that we could all do with accepting the icky dark crazy parts of ourselves if we’re going to survive a journey of self-knowledge, also the seasons have just changed, and if you’re up on the Northern Hemisphere like I am, you’ll have just experienced the equinox and be getting ready to enter the dark time of winter.
+Well, aside from the glaringly obvious fact that we could all do with accepting the icky dark crazy parts of ourselves if we’re going to survive a journey of self-knowledge, also the seasons are just about to change, and if you’re up on the Northern Hemisphere like I am, you’ll be experiencing the equinox and getting ready to enter the dark time of winter.

 Winter is a time of hibernation, the seeds are yet to be planted ready for next year’s harvest and Persephone sleeps down below in the underworld.
 Like the myths, we can choose to let this cold winter of the soul overtake us and deliver us into madness, or we can learn to come to terms with the darkness inside ourselves.

 I find that winter is a time of reflection (though not quite in the way Narcissus went about it).
 We can safely dig into our psyche and see if there is anything there that needs healing and accepting, ready to emerge again whole for springtime.